Do you want to learn why Database backups are different from file backups? Click HERE to find out.

 DISKBUFFSIZE should be set to YES.
 For the large buffers to take effect, every single link in your network must also be configured for large buffers.
 If you have fast ethernet then make sure you explicitly configure the speeds on the switch ports rather than setting them to autodetect, to prevent transfer size mismatches

-These pair of parameters are used to batch up small file transfers, so the transfer overhead on an individual file is shared out.
-The default setting for TXNGroupmax is 4096 and for TXNBytelimit it is 25600.
-TXNGROUPMAX refers to the number of objects transferred, like files or directories.
-TXNBYTELIMIT refers to the number of bytes transferred.
-A batch will be transmitted as soon as one of these limits is reached.
+This parameters is used to batch up small file transfers, so the transfer overhead on an individual file is shared out.
+The default setting for TXNBytelimit is 25600 and refers to the number of bytes transferred in one batch.

 Set up a disk storage pool for directories, and allocate a management class which sends the directories to it.
 This disk storage pool should not require a lot of space, since directories are typically very small.